patrickpissurno/fastify-esso/README.md

 When the user uses this token (sends it in the request header, which defaults to `authorization` but that can be changed), this plugin will decrypt it and then decorate Fastify's **request object** with the original data.

 By doing it this way we guarantee:
-- That the user authenticated successfully (otherwise he wouldn't have been able to generate valid encrypted content, as he doesn't know the secret).
+- That the user authenticated successfully (otherwise they wouldn't have been able to generate valid encrypted content, as they don't know the secret).
   *JWT also gives you this*.
-- That you don't need to access an external database, such as MySQL or Redis, just to verify if the token is valid.
+- That you don't need to access an external database, such as MySQL or Redis, just to verify whether the token is valid or not.
 This reduces latency and load in your databases.
   *JWT also gives you this*
-- That nobody, including the user, can change the data (its encrypted after all).
+- That nobody, including the user, can change the data (it's encrypted after all).
   *JWT also gives you this*
-- That nobody, including the user, can view the data (without the encryption secret, its just gibberish).
+- That nobody, including the user, can view the data (without the encryption secret, it's just gibberish).
   **JWT doesn't provide this**.
 - That the data is disguised as a regular bearer token, and that no one will ever know[<sup>[1]</sup>](https://crypto.stackexchange.com/questions/6712/is-aes-256-a-post-quantum-secure-cipher-or-not) that it actually means something.
 (We use random IVs, so you'll never get repeated tokens, even if the data itself is the same[<sup>[4]</sup>](https://crypto.stackexchange.com/questions/3883/why-is-cbc-with-predictable-iv-considered-insecure-against-chosen-plaintext-atta)).
   **JWT doesn't provide this**.